Couchers-org/couchers/site/markdown/faq.md

 title: Frequently asked questions
 ---

-## Commonly asked questions from the couch-surfing community
+## Commonly asked questions from the couch surfing community

 If you have any other questions, please [sign up](/signup) and include your question.

+### Is Couchers.org an alternative website/platform/app to Couchsurfing&#8482;

+Yes.
+Our goal is to be a viable alternative to Couchsurfing&#8482; and the home for the global couch surfing community going forward.
+We aim to build all the features people have come to love across all platforms, but with the necessary improvements that we outline in our [plan](/solutions/).

+### Is there going to be a mobile app for Couchers.org on both iOS and Android?

+Yes, mobile apps are critical for all travel platforms.
+We will first be implementing our [web app](https://app.couchers.org) as a prototype, then creating native apps for iOS and Android.

 ### How will you prevent this platform from ever becoming a for-profit like Couchsurfing&#8482; did?

-We fundamentally believe that [attempting to make a profit out of couch-surfing is a bad idea](/issues/profit-and-incentives).
-It introduces incentives that damage the community and would not make financial sense — the couch-surfing idea, based on non-transactional experiences, is not monetizable.
+We fundamentally believe that [attempting to make a profit out of couch surfing is a bad idea](/issues/profit-and-incentives).
+It introduces incentives that damage the community and would not make financial sense — the couch surfing idea, based on non-transactional experiences, is not monetizable.
 This is about societal value, not monetary value.

 We intend to keep the platform as non-profit forever.
 Our plan to follow this relies on three fundamental pillars: